mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 Overview
 --------

-This custom interface integrates several tasks related to engineeering diffraction.
+This custom interface integrates several tasks related to engineering diffraction.
 It provides functionality for calibration, focusing, and pre-processing of event mode data.
 Further extensions can be expected for next releases as it is under active development.
 Feedback is very